 Phase Three of Marine Corps Boot Camp

 Weeks 8-10 will be the hardest period of training as recruits.
-You will have to give everything they have and even more to keep pushing forward.
+You will have to give everything you have and even more to keep pushing forward.
 Just try your best!
 At the end of this phase, recruits will go through the final event of training – The Crucible.

 What happens after the marine corps recruit training?

 After finishing the recruit training, Marines attend the School of Infantry (SOI).
-Some with their MOS (Military Occupational Specialty) are trained at Infantry Training Battalion (ITB) during the 52-day course, while others are trained at Marine Combat Training Battalion (MCT) through 29 days.
+Some with their MOS (Military Occupational Specialty) are trained at Infantry Training Battalion (ITB) during the 52-day course, while others are trained at Marine Combat Training Battalion (MCT) for 29 days.

 After completing the combat training, Marines go to school to gain knowledge about how to do their specific jobs.
 And then they would receive orders for duties.